Nasal versus oral route for placing feeding tubes in preterm or low birth weight infants

 In preterm or low birth weight infants, enteral feeding is a preferred method of nutrition.
 The enteral tubes can either be used orally (mouth) or inserted in to the nose.
 However, both methods of placement are associated with adverse events.
 For example, nasal placement is associated with restrictions in respiration whereas, oral tubes are associated with vagal stimulation, localised irritation and are often prone to displacement.
 The aim of this review was to determine the effect of nasal versus oral placement of enteral feeding tubes on food tolerance, growth and development and the incidence of adverse events in preterm or low birth weight infants.

-Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Conflict, Displaced population, Earthquake, Endocrine and metabolic diseases, Epidemic, Extreme violence, Gastrointestinal infections, Health, Infections and infectious diseases (all), Injuries (all), Maternal and perinatal health, Neonates/infants, Nervous system and neurologic diseases, Non-communicable diseases (all), Nutrition, Other injuries, Population displacement, Respiratory diseases, Respiratory infections, Skin infections
+Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Conflict, Displaced population, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Extreme violence/Accidents, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Injuries (all), Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Other injuries, Population displacement, Respiratory conditions, Skin infections